Chart Color Schemes

 Bethania hosts an older demographic, ranking in the top quartile nationwide

-Bethania's median age is 48 years, which is higher than Greater Brisbane's average of 36 years and exceeds the national average of 38 years.
-The 75-84 age group constitutes 14.1% of Bethania's population, compared to Greater Brisbane's figure, while the 35-44 cohort makes up 9.7%.
-This concentration of the 75-84 age group is higher than the national average of 6.1%.
-According to post-2021 Census data, the 75-84 age group has increased from 12.8% to 14.1%, while the 85+ cohort has decreased from 6.8% to 5.4%.
-By 2041, demographic modeling projects significant changes in Bethania's age profile, with the 85+ cohort showing the strongest growth of 121%, adding 462 residents to reach 845.
-Senior residents aged 65 and above will drive 75% of population growth, indicating demographic aging trends.
+Bethania's median age is 48 years, which is considerably higher than Greater Brisbane's average of 36 years and exceeds the national average of 38 years.
+The 75-84 age group constitutes 14.3% of Bethania's population, compared to Greater Brisbane's percentage.
+This figure is also above the national average of 6.1%.
+According to post-2021 Census data, the 75-84 age group has increased from 12.8% to 14.3%, while the 85+ cohort has declined from 6.8% to 5.5%.
+Demographic modeling indicates that Bethania's age profile will significantly change by 2041.
+The 85+ cohort is projected to grow by 115%, adding 449 residents and reaching 839.
+Residents aged 65 and above will drive 75% of population growth, emphasizing demographic aging trends.
 Meanwhile, population declines are projected for the 0-4 and 5-14 age cohorts.